Read This First

 Prompt 3: Comment on how reliance on a confidence interval rather than a binary p-value would reduce the distortive effects of the pressure to find a p-value significance.

-P-values encourage a binary view of research findings is where the argument earns or loses its force.
+P-values encourage a binary view of research findings matters only if it survives the strongest pressure against it.

-The section turns on P-values encourage a binary view of research findings.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep P-values encourage a binary view of research findings in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

-The anchors here are P-values encourage a binary view of research findings, Definition and Interpretation, and Calculating Confidence Intervals.
-Together they tell the reader what is being claimed, where it is tested, and what would change if the distinction holds.
-If the reader cannot say what confusion would result from merging those anchors, the section still needs more work.
+Keep P-values encourage a binary view of research findings, Definition and Interpretation, and Calculating Confidence Intervals in the same frame.
+That is what shows what the page is claiming, where it gets tested, and what would have to change if the claim is right.
+If those distinctions blur together, the reader loses track of what is actually being claimed.

 This could be a mean, median, proportion, or any other relevant statistic based on your sample.